 In her best song, “Moon & Back,” she opens “Little baby, if you’re reading this…I’m writing you from 1991” It’s a vivid message of a mother to a daughter given up for adoption.
-Torres has confirmed in private conversation that she is the 22-year old who was given up for adoption as a baby in that year, and it’s her envisioning what her birth mother may have felt.
+Torres later confirmed that she is the 22-year old who was given up for adoption as a baby in that year, and it’s her envisioning what her birth mother may have felt.
 The math and the subject matter make the logic inescapable.
 In “Honey,” “Mother Earth, Father Sky” and “Jealousy and I,” Torres sings of unmet needs, desires and simmering conflicts that threaten to explode.
 Cellos, keyboards and a rhythm section add some heft, but most of the presence is Scott herself.
 There is deep emotional intensity here, carefully held in check.
 Like the best of the 1990s alternative songwriters, Scott excels at building tension with a song, only to suddenly throttle back to simple strummed guitar and vocals before raising the emotional stakes again.
 It’s wrenching stuff for a young woman to sing; it’s engrossing and riveting to see her do it onstage.

 Recorded in England with producer Rob Ellis, Sprinter was a substantial step forward, both commercially and artistically.
 Scott fully embraces the 1990s comparisons (especially P.J.
 Harvey) and backed her singing with a full band in the studio for the first time.
 She is exceptionally effective as a storyteller, contemplating her own childhood and its regrets with unflinching directness.
 The excess of religion and the harm it can inflict on children are the subjects of the title track, where Scott’s voice is processed, multi-tracked hypnotically on the chorus. (“There’s freedom to, and freedom from / Freedom to run, from everyone / While what I did is what is done / The Baptist in me chose to run.”)